-Douglas´ mother Mary Ann Neal was born about 1874 in Leavesden, Hertfordshire to labourer and farmer´s foreman Richard Neal and Emma Neal.
-Mary Ann was baptised on the 14th of June 1874 in Leavesden.
-Douglas´ father George Durrant was born about 1873 to publican Henry Durrant.
-They married on the 10th of January 1893 in Cowley, Hillingdon, Middlesex.
+Douglas’ mother Mary Ann Neal was born about 1874 in Leavesden, Hertfordshire to labourer and farmer’s foreman Richard and his wife, Emma.
+Mary Ann was baptised on 14th June 1874 in Leavesden.
+Douglas’ father George was born about 1873 to publican Henry.
+They married on 10th January 1893 in Cowley, Hillingdon, Middlesex.
 At the time of the marriage the couple lived in Cowley.

 Douglas had one blood sibling and three known half siblings.
-George Henry Durrant was born in the 3rd quarter of 1893 in Eastcote, Middlesex and he was baptised on the 20th of August 1893 at St Andrew´s in Watford, Hertfordshire.
-Kate Wells was born about 1900 in Watford Hertfordshire, Robert William Wells was born about 1903 in Watford Hertfordshire and Ernest Edward Wells was born about 1906 in Dorking Surrey.
+George Henry was born in the 3rd quarter of 1893 in Eastcote, Middlesex and was baptised on 20th August 1893 at St Andrew’s in Watford, Hertfordshire.
+Kate was born about 1900 and Robert William was born about 1903, both in Watford and Ernest Edward was born about 1906 in Dorking.

 Robert Wells was born about 1872 in Redbourn, Hertfordshire.

 At the time of the 1911 Census, the family lived at 22 Meadowbrook Road in Dorking.
 Robert Wells was working as a road foreman for the Urban District Council and his stepson George was a clerk carriage builder.
 The rest of the children Kate, Robert and Ernest were at school.
 The household had five rooms.

 |Son of||The late George Durrant and Mary Ann Wills, 13 Mount Street, Dorking|

 |Regiment||Royal Navy.
 H.M.S Queen Mary|